 To find out more, call Mosquito Control at 410-841-5870

-MDA works with many communities across the state to provide routine mosquito spraying services; however, when West Nile Virus activity is detected in an area we do not regularly serve, MDA will spray the area and announce those activities on this web page.
+MDA works with many communities across the state to provide routine mosquito spraying services; however, when mosquito-borne disease activity is detected in an area that we do not regularly serve, MDA will spray the area and announce those activities on this web page.

 There are no unscheduled spraying activities at this time.